exercism/go/concepts/arithmetic-operators/about.md

 ## Arithmetic operations on different types

-In many languages you can perform arithmetic operations on different types of variables, but in Go this gives an arror.
+In many languages you can perform arithmetic operations on different types of variables, but in Go this gives an error.
 For example:

 ```go